 - Financial abuse.
 Financial elder abuse is when someone — a facility, a relative, or anyone else — takes advantage of a senior’s vulnerability to get money out of them.
 In the context of nursing homes, this can involve overcharging for necessary amenities, talking mentally impaired and vulnerable seniors into “voluntarily” overpaying for things, or otherwise taking inappropriate control of the senior’s personal finances.

 - Psychological abuse.
 This can involve keeping an elder isolated from people that care about them, being verbally demeaning, and being inappropriately controlling.

 - Physical abuse.
 Signs of possible physical abuse include unexplained bruises, fractures, and other injuries sustained by residents.

-  In the United States, you can visit the NCEA directory here to find regulatory agencies near you, to which you can report the suspected abuse.
+In the United States, you can visit the NCEA (National Center of Elder Abuse) here to find regulatory agencies near you, to which you can report the suspected abuse.